 While the New York biochemist Ida Rolf only thought of the human being’s erection against gravity when she developed the method of Structural Integration – the method later called Rolfing also has a profound healing effect on the character armour.

-Inspired among others by these methods, enriched by the energetic method catalogue of spiritual medicine, I developed my methodology of trauma detachment and redemption about ten years ago.
+Inspired among others by these methods, enriched by the energetic method catalogue of spiritual medicine, I developed my methodology of Trauma Abscission & Removal (abbreviated: TAR) about ten years ago.
 A method that effects the character armour directly and is just made for this purpose.

 Many people have very stressful experiences in their bones.
-To dissolve these loads as completely as possible or at least to reduce them – trauma detachment and redemption has proven to be very effective.
+To dissolve these loads as completely as possible or at least to reduce them – TAR has proven to be very effective.